Will I have to take medication?

 At Birmingham Maple Clinic our staff consists of highly trained psychiatrists, psychologists, social workers, professional counselors, and marriage and family therapists with many years of experience in the mental health field.
 Our psychiatrists are medical doctors and their primary focus is prescribing medication and other medical issues.
 Our psychologists, professional counselors, and marriage and family therapists provide therapy.
 Psychologists may either have a Doctoral Degree (PHD) or a Masters Degree with limited licensure (MA, LLP).
 The education and training includes a 4-year undergraduate degree and either a 2-year graduate program (MA, LLP) or a 4-year doctoral program (PHD) focused on psychological testing and clinical therapy.

 Social workers have a Masters Degree in Clinical Social Work (MSW).
 Their educational training includes a 4-year undergraduate degree and a 2-year graduate program focused on clinical therapy.
+The same is true for the Masters Degree in Marriage and Family Therapy (LMFT) and for Licensed Professional Counselors (LPC).
 Psychiatrists may either have a Medical Degree (MD) or Doctor of Osteopathy (DO).
 The education includes an undergraduate degree, a graduate degree, a medical and a psychiatric residency.